Sage-Bionetworks/portalsDocs/articles/provenance.md

 {% tab R %}
 {% highlight r %}
+# Set provenance for data file generated by the script file
 data_file <- File(path="random_numbers.txt", parent="syn1901847")
 data_file <- synStore(data_file, executed="syn7205215", used="http://mathworld.wolfram.com/NormalDistribution.html")
 {% endhighlight %}
 {% endtab %}

 {% tab Web %}
 Currently, the web client does not support setting provenance when uploading a file.
+However, provenance can be set up after the file has been uploaded:
+Navigate to the `File's` tab and click on the `File` that you would like to update.
+Click on the **Tools** dropdown in the upper right hand corner and select **Edit Provenance**.
+In the resulting pop-up, enter the relevant information.

 {% endtab %}

 {% endtabs %}